 Before fitting bigger tires to your Silverado 2500HD, It is important to remember that in some cases, depending on how large you go, larger tires may require modifications to your truck’s suspension, fender flares, and potentially the recalibration of the truck’s speedometer to accommodate the larger tires rolling circumference.

-Secondly, be aware that larger tires can also have a negative effect on the overall fuel consumption and handling of the vehicle, including acceleration, braking, and fuel efficiency, so keep that in mind when doing a tire upgrade.
+Secondly, be aware that larger tires can also hurt the overall fuel consumption and handling of the vehicle, including acceleration, braking, and fuel efficiency, so keep that in mind when doing a tire upgrade.
 But more on that later…

 Table of Contents

 After doing extensive research, many owners are reporting that certain size 35s on 18” wheels are the go without additional modifications.
-If you choose to go bigger than 35s to 37s you can opt to crank the torsion bars or fit a leveling kit, however, there seems to be a general consensus that “cranking” torsion bars definitely creates a stiffer ride.
+If you choose to fit bigger tires on a Silverado 2500HD and go bigger than 35s to 37s you can opt to crank the torsion bars or fit a leveling kit, however, there seems to be a consensus that “cranking” torsion bars creates a stiffer ride.
 A leveling kit will be a better option in my opinion.

 There are Silverado owners who reported to have fitted 37” tires in the form of 37×11.50 on the stock wheel with the torsion bars turned up a bit (not maxed out) and claim that this does not rub.
 Keep in mind when you go this big there will be some additional modifications like pulling the front of the fender liners forward for additional clearance.